 Create Holiday Joy with Patience

-On my not so good days, I scrunch up my face in what should be a smile but likely looks more like I’m having a gas pain and I say, “Uh, sure.”
+On my not-so-good days, I scrunch up my face in what should be a smile but likely looks more like I’m having gas pain, and I say, “Uh, sure.”

 When something negatively impacts me I say: “Well.
 That’s inconvenient.”
 Sometimes the phrase, “That’s fascinating,” is more appropriate.
 Either works.

 That’s it.
 If there’s no loss of life or imminent harm to anyone involved, it’s just: inconvenient or fascinating.
 Think about it.
 Think about your day yesterday or today.
 What happened that caused you to want to go OFF?

 Perhaps an incident caused you to lose patience.
 What if you had said, “That’s inconvenient,” or “That’s fascinating?”
 So that’s your opportunity for the day, for the season, really!

 When presented with an opportunity to lose yourself all over someone instead, PAUSE.
 BREATHE.
 And say: “Well.
 That’s inconvenient.”
 And then take the time to look around and see what’s going on around you.

 Create Holiday Joy with Forgiveness